Not all revenue is equal.

 Use ACV in team planning

-Don’t just report ACV.
+Don’t just report your annual contract value.
 Build with it.

 In Runway, you can: